hsperr/halite-3-reinforcment/Tutorial.md

 Can we somehow encode the state of the game in a different way that helps us generalize better being able to reuse the state for many ships and many situations?
 A couple of ideas that pop to my mind are:

-* Bucket/binning of the resoruces in each field, since each change in resource on a field changes our state, we could round/bucket the resource amount to the nearest 5,10 or 50, so collecting resource on a field would not always change its value
+* Bucket/binning of the resoruces in each field, since each change in resources on a field changes our state, we could round/bucket the resources amount to the nearest 5,10 or 50, so collecting resources on a field would not always change its value
 * Center the state "map" around the ship itself instead of making it a global state of the map, so each ship would see itself as the center of the universe
 * Have a smaller area around the ship where we have full resolution of the game map and aggregate everything further away, e.g. on a 16x16 map we could have a ship that sees a 4x4 surrounding
 * Use neural networks and just generalize over all of that and don't bother with the "rigidness" of the problem but open up a whole other can of worms.